If you’re like us, there are few things scarier than the sight of your phone facedown on the pavement.

 This is by far the most efficient option.
 You won’t pay any extra fees and you have the freedom to replace your device with anything you’d like if something goes wrong with your existing phone.
 In fact, if you keep the money in an interest-bearing savings account, you might even make a little money in the process!

-For example, if you’re stashing money to replace an iPhone 6, the current price on Amazon for the 16GB unlocked model is $338.
-Divided into 12 payments, you’re looking at just over $28—less than a night out on the town or a family dinner at your favorite restaurant each month.
+For example, if you’re stashing money to replace an iPhone 11, the current price from Apple for the 64GB unlocked model is $979.
+Divided into 12 payments, you’re looking at just over $81—not super affordable, but not out of reasonable range to save.

-Even if you only made it to the 6 month mark before disaster strikes, you’ll have saved up $168.
-You won’t have a deductible to pay, so that leaves you adding $170 to your stash to buy the replacement.
-This is lower than the deductible for the phone on most insurance plans.
+Even if you only made it to the 8 month mark before disaster strikes, you’ll have saved up $648.
+You won’t have a deductible to pay, so that leaves you adding $331 to your stash to buy the replacement.
+This is lower than the deductible for the phone on many carrier-based insurance plans.

 You can also sell your broken phone or recycle it to add to your savings.

 If your phone survives until upgrade time, you can sell your used phone after upgrading to jump start the savings toward a new replacement fund.

 Phones are getting more complex—particularly with waterproofing methods—so you might think twice before doing a repair yourself.